granular-software/mcpresso/README.md

 Built on [Hono](https://hono.dev/), `mcpresso` offers a familiar foundation while abstracting away MCP protocol complexity—so you can focus on your application's logic.

+## 👥 Who It’s For

+**Built for teams implementing AI agents in production environments.**

+### 🤖 Agent Builders (Primary Audience)
+Developers creating AI agents that need reliable, structured access to APIs and data sources.
+Skip the boilerplate and focus on agent logic with production-ready infrastructure.

+### ⚙️ Automation Teams
+Engineering teams automating business processes with AI.
+Get governance, security, and monitoring for enterprise automation.

+### 🏗️ AI Infrastructure
+Platform teams building the foundation for AI-powered applications.
+Standardize agent-resource access using the Model Context Protocol (MCP).

+### 📦 SaaS Engineers
+Product teams adding AI agent capabilities to existing SaaS platforms.
+Expose your APIs to agents quickly while maintaining security and user control.

 ---

 ## 📦 Installation